ambsenyestudi/aspnetCoreAuthenticationFromNoobToPro/Docs/Password.md

     return cast;
 }
 ```
-### User store
+### UserStore
-We added the normalized name to make it easyer to find use but if we observ the source code we get form the baseclass [UserStoreBase](https://github.com/dotnet/aspnetcore/blob/master/src/Identity/Extensions.Stores/src/UserStoreBase.cs)
+We added the normalized name to make it easier to find use but if we observe the source code we get form the base class [UserStoreBase](https://github.com/dotnet/aspnetcore/blob/master/src/Identity/Extensions.Stores/src/UserStoreBase.cs)
 at Identity/Extensions.Stores it implements all the interfaces
 ```
 public abstract class UserStoreBase<TUser, TKey, TUserClaim, TUserLogin, TUserToken> :